hakbyte/flame/README.md

 - Nameservers (for DNS resolution)

 > :warning: **Important:** the `desktop` target is configured to install the
 > Nvidia proprietary drivers.
-To avoid installing these run the playbook with
+To avoid installing these, run the playbook with
 > `--skip-tags nvidia`.

 # TODO